roywakumelojr/team-builder/README.md

 ### Description

-In this project you'll build an app that will keep track of memebers of a team.
+In this project you'll build an app that will keep track of members of a team.
 You'll be able to add members to this team as well as edit their details.

 ## Project Set Up

-- [ ] Create a forked copy of this project.
+- [X] Create a forked copy of this project.
-- [ ] Add your team lead as collaborator on Github.
+- [X] Add your team lead as collaborator on Github.
-- [ ] Clone your OWN version of the repository in your terminal
+- [X] Clone your OWN version of the repository in your terminal
-- [ ] Use `npx create-react-app team-builder` or `create-react-app team-builder` to initiate the project.
+- [X] Use `npx create-react-app team-builder` or `create-react-app team-builder` to initiate the project.
-- [ ] CD into your `team-builder` directory
+- [X] CD into your `team-builder` directory
-- [ ] Using the same command tool (yarn or npm) start up the app using `yarn start` or `npm start`
+- [X] Using the same command tool (yarn or npm) start up the app using `yarn start` or `npm start`
-- [ ] Create a new branch: git checkout -b `<firstName-lastName>`.
+- [X] Create a new branch: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
+- [X] Implement the project on your newly created `<firstName-lastName>` branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [X] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
+- [X] Submit a Pull-Request to merge <firstName-lastName> Branch into master (student's Repository). **Please don't merge your own pull request**
-- [ ] Add your team lead as a reviewer on the pull-request
+- [X] Add your team lead as a reviewer on the pull-request
-- [ ] Your team lead will count the project as complete by merging the branch back into master.
+- [X] Your team lead will count the project as complete by merging the branch back into master.
-- [ ] Do your magic!
+- [X] Do your magic!

 ## Minimum Viable Product